Taxes & Rules

 Bitcoin Is Not Legal Tender, But It Is Lawful

-Canada's Currency Act designates the Canadian dollar as legal tender.
+Canada's Currency Act designates the Canadian dollar as legal tender under Section 8.
 Bitcoin is not legal tender, which means no one is required to accept it as payment, and you cannot legally demand it to settle a debt that was quoted in CAD.

 That distinction matters, but it does not make Bitcoin illegal.
 The federal government, through the CRA and financial regulators, treats cryptocurrency as a commodity or a digital asset depending on the context.
 Buying, selling, holding, and receiving Bitcoin as payment are all permitted activities in Canada.

-The Bank of Canada has published research on digital currencies and has acknowledged Bitcoin's use in commerce, though it does not regulate individual Bitcoin transactions the way it oversees the banking system.
+The Bank of Canada has published ongoing research on digital currencies and fintech, and has acknowledged Bitcoin's use in commerce, though it does not regulate individual Bitcoin transactions the way it oversees the banking system.
 There is no licensing requirement simply for choosing to accept Bitcoin at your business.

 FINTRAC Registration: When It Applies